-This large 377 acre property is located approximately 7 km north of Creston, BC in the Creston Valley.
-The property was recently logged.
+This large 327 acre property is located approximately 7 km north of Creston, BC in the Creston Valley.
+The property was recently logged and all merchantable timber removed.
 Much of the property has significant slope, however there are several flatter or benched sections of the property that would be suitable for building.
 It should also be noted that this property is entirely outside the ALR and therefore a good candidate for future development.
+The property is zoned R4 and has a minimum parcel size of 5 acres, meaning this property is sub-dividable.
 There are absolutely spectacular views to the south out over the Creston Valley with the majority of the property having a perfect south to southwest exposure.
 Access to the property is via Bathie Road and Duck Creek FSR.
-The property also has highway frontage so there is access to Power.
+The property also has highway frontage so there is access to power.

 This property is a great deal and listed below its assessed value.
 Zoning allows for a variety of uses including residential and agricultural.

 This is a great opportunity to own a large backcountry acreage only minutes to town.
 There is absolutely excellent hunting in this area and the backcountry recreation’s exceptional.
 The property backs onto Crown land with a large network of ATV trails and logging roads to explore rate out the back door of the property.
 The property also minutes from Creston and all the amenities it has to offer.